-If you’re self employed as a sole trader or a partner in a business you’ll need to fill out and return a self assessment tax return to the HMRC.
+If you’re self-employed as a sole trader or a partner in a business you’ll need to fill out and return a self-assessment tax return to the HMRC.
 It’s important that you keep all your business records, such as your:

-You should also keep record of all:
+You should also keep a record of all:

-These records will help you when it comes to returning your self assessment tax return and shows as evidence if HMRC ask to see proof.
+These records will help you when it comes to returning your self-assessment tax return and shows as evidence if HMRC ask to see proof.

 If you’ve bought or sold a vehicle it’s a legal requirement that you inform the DVLA, you can do this on the .gov.uk website.

 You must also keep the MID updated on any vehicles that you have bought or sold.
 You can do this using our MID app or our EasyMID portal.